What to Do After a Flood

 Most work will require a permit from DEC under the Protection of Waters Regulatory Program.
 See "Do I Need a Permit?"

 Permits are issued by the DEC regional offices.
-Those with complex, multi-residential, commercial and industrial projects are encouraged to schedule a pre-application conference with a DEC Regional Permits Administrator to get answers to permitting questions.
+Those with complex, multi-residential, commercial and industrial projects are encouraged to schedule a pre-application conference with a DEC Regional Permit Administrator to get answers to permitting questions.

 Money to repair flood damage is available to individuals, businesses, farms and communities.